fbpx

 The awesome

-Cradlewise’s bouncing did soothe Gordy
+Cradlewise’s bouncing worked

 There’s real merit to the integration of crib, baby monitor, and white noise